What is a recruitment framework. Part 2

 February 10, 2022

 Hi, I’m Pavlo Kalmykov, a Product Architect at Brightgrove and Pluto TV, a free streaming platform with 50+ million monthly active users.
-I’ve been working with video streaming for 4 years.
+I’ve been working in the industry for 4 years, so I want to share a bit about what is streaming with you.

 Online streaming accounts for 80% of all current internet traffic, making streaming a very profitable area of development expertise.
-As a Product Architect at Pluto TV, I’d like to share my key streaming insights with you.
+As a Product Architect at Pluto TV, I’d like to break down the meaning of streaming and share my key insights on it.

 Today I’ll cover streaming in different contexts and key modern streaming mechanisms.
 This article will be useful for people just getting into streaming or those who want to know more about streaming specifics.

-If you know about the streaming mechanism, it’s easy to follow even how live footage from Dodger Stadium appears on millions of screens around the world.
+If you know what streaming is and how does it work, it’s easy to follow even how live footage from Dodger Stadium appears on millions of screens around the world.
 To understand streaming technology better, we’ll begin with its history.

 First, let’s look at the definition of streaming in the digital field.
 It’s a technology for transferring data that can be received and processed in a steady stream.